rgsachin/DMTN/README.md

-# Dynamic memory networks in Theano
+# Dynamic memory tensor networks in Theano
+The project is fored from https://github.com/YerevaNN/Dynamic-memory-networks-in-Theano The aim of this repository is to implement Dynamic tensor memory networks, besides the Dynamic memory networks covered in the parent.
+DMTN as described in the https://arxiv.org/abs/1703.03939
-The aim of this repository is to implement Dynamic memory networks as described in the [paper by Kumar et al.](http://arxiv.org/abs/1506.07285) and to experiment with its various extensions.
+DMN as described in the [paper by Kumar et al.](http://arxiv.org/abs/1506.07285) and to experiment with its various extensions.

 **Pretrained models on bAbI tasks can be tested [online](http://yerevann.com/dmn-ui/).**